Copyright © The Charity Service 2022

 Our priorities are:

-Grants are available to support activiity and project costs; capital costs; and/or organisational core costs.
-This includes unrestricted and multi-year grants up to a maximum of 3 years.
+Grants are available to support activity and project costs; capital costs; and/or organisational core costs.

 The maximum amount of grant for any one year is £3,000.
 Our average annual grant tends to be around £1,000.